Michael Massey Preview, Player Props: Royals vs. Red Sox

-On Friday, Michael Massey (.179 on-base percentage in past 10 games, 89 points below season-long percentage) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 8:10 PM ET.
+On Saturday, Michael Massey (.179 on-base percentage in past 10 games, 88 points below season-long percentage) and the Kansas City Royals face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Pirates.
+He had a one-hit performance in his last game (1-for-5) against the Red Sox.

 Michael Massey Game Info & Props vs. the Red Sox